HEAD COACH BILL FERGUSON

 Bill Ferguson, the former head men's volleyball coach at the University of Southern California, was named Wake Forest's head women's volleyball coach on June 4, 2016.

-Ferguson joins the Demon Deacons after a year as the women's volleyball assistant coach at Cal State-Los Angeles.
+Ferguson joined the Demon Deacons after a year as the women's volleyball assistant coach at Cal State-Los Angeles.
 He was also a TV analyst on volleyball broadcasts in the ACC, Big 12 and Conference USA.

 From 2005 to 2015 Ferguson served as the head men's volleyball coach at the University of Southern California, compiling a record of 150-102.
 He led the Trojans to three NCAA volleyball Final Fours and a pair of runner-up finishes in 2009 and 2012.
 He was named the American Volleyball Coaches Association National Coach of the Year in 2009 and 2012.